toolness/perceptron-fun/README.md

 dots from the purple ones.
 It does this by iterating through the dots and updating the line whenever it finds a dot that's on the wrong side of it.

+When a dot is highlighted, it means that it is the "cause" of an update to the
+line: it's on the wrong side of the line, and the algorithm is changing the line to be a little more correct.

+The solution has converged when all the dots are on the correct side of the line.

 https://github.com/user-attachments/assets/1b49ed9b-d010-45ed-9e1f-53379834a50d

 ## Quick start